Tuesday, February 27, 2024

 mpv https://www.youtube.com/watch?v=Z8zk7XKyoE8

 For the download, I'm using yt-dlp.
-I added a lame menu item to set the download directory, it's not a file chooser, which is why it's lame, you have to type in the path yourself.
+I added a quick and dirty menu item to set the download directory.
+It's not a file chooser, you have to type in the path yourself, so yeah, not good.
 The command line for yt-dlp looks like this:

 yt-dlp -P downloadDirectory https://www.youtube.com/watch?v=videoId